-Safety has undergone a big improvement – while the body’s steel content is down from 66 per cent to 30 per cent, helping offset the weight gain from other areas like the new gearbox, it’s just as strong.
+Safety has undergone a big improvement, and while the body’s steel content is down from 66% to 30% (helping offset the weight gain from other areas like the new gearbox), it’s just as strong.

 Plus, there are more technology and assistance systems, including autonomous braking with pedestrian detection.
 You can add to this with lane keep assist, blind spot monitoring, night vision assist, adaptive cruise that now works down to a standstill and LED matrix headlights.
 Standard LED lights are included in the price.

 It’s unlikely that Euro NCAP will test the 911, but we’d expect that with all this new tech it would receive a good score.

 Another point that’s worth mentioning is the new Wet driving mode.
 Microphones in the 911’s wheel arches can pick up when you’re driving on a consistently wet surface rather than just through a puddle and will recommend you activate the setting.